Siyavula/emas.buildout/README.txt

 2. Upload a file with "cnxmlplus" as extension eg index.cnxmlplus to create an xml file inside Plone with "application/cnxmlplus+xml" as XML Format.

+3. Upload a file with "cnxml" as extension eg index.cnxml to create an xml file inside Plone with "application/cnxml+xml" as XML Format.

 Where are the transforms located and how do they work
 =====================================================